What is DevOps?

 Before the advent of DevOps, developers and system administrators were two different areas.
 The development team wrote the code and then handed it over to the system administration department to run and operate the written application.

 It should be noted here that the motivations and goals of programmers and system administrators are completely different.
 The former focuses on the rapid implementation of new features, while the latter makes sure that the application runs smoothly.

-But often the application written by him works correctly on the developer’s computer, but when deployed in a productive environment to hundreds of servers, it does not.
+But often the application works correctly on the developer’s computer, but when deployed in a productive environment to hundreds of servers, it does not.
 It turns out that, in fact, programmers do not participate in the application deployment process and do not understand this process, and system administrators, in turn, do not understand how the application works in order to properly install it and ensure its high availability for users.

 John Willis, the author of books on DevOps, identifies four aspects on which, in his opinion, this concept is based on culture, automation, measurement, and knowledge sharing.
 Brian Dawson sees DevOps a little differently and defines it as people and culture, process and practice, tools and technology.

 From a business point of view, DevOps has this description: